-Acting Together: Understanding and Fostering Collective Impact are Key to the USAID Reducing Pollution Activity in Vietnam
+Acting together: Understanding and fostering collective impact are key to the USAID Reducing Pollution project in Vietnam

 In 2020, when I received my master’s degree in climate change from Vietnam National University in Hanoi, I had already been working in the environmental sector on and off for over 10 years.
 My experiences in health, tourism and education during those years were valuable for many reasons, including that they crystallized for me that environmental protection ─ and more specifically, pollution reduction ─ was really what fueled my passion.
 So I was very excited to join the USAID Reducing Pollution activity that began in 2021.
 The five-year project implemented by Winrock fosters locally-driven initiatives and facilitates capacity for local actors and networks to address environmental pollution challenges such as waste management, plastic and air pollution, and wastewater, using a collective impact approach.

 “Collective impact” sounded so familiar to me and yet also curious.
 We are all familiar with slogans like “joining hands for environmental protection” or “fighting climate change together,” however, even after my advanced studies, I was not aware of the existence of formal principles and approaches behind those common slogans until recently.
 So I did some research, and learned that “collective impact” was first articulated in 2011 in a Stanford Social Innovation Review article from Harvard University’s Kennedy School, and was defined as “a structured approach that brings together a group of actors from across society to solve a complex problem that one actor cannot address on their own.”
 Simply put, collective impact is action to bring together disconnected efforts to work towards a common goal.